laiskasiili/geoStuffContainerized/README.md

 Docker allows you to run software as linux proceses in their own isolated universe, independent of the host platform (windows, mac, linux).
 At the core is a simple standardized text file - called a __dockerfile__ - which contains a set of instructions on how to __build an image__ in a standardized and reproducible way.
 An image is a template that can be shared with others and has all the software specified by the dockerfile installed.
 From an image an arbitrary amount of __containers can be run__.

-# Setup guide
+# Step-by-step
-1. Download and install [docker for desktop](https://www.docker.com/products/docker-desktop).
+1. Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop).
 After the installation you can close the graphical Docker Desktop User Interface, we don't need it and it runs in the background.
 Test that the installation was successful by opening a terminal and typing ```docker --version```.
 > _Good to know_: If you get an error message mentioning a _daemon_, make sure Docker Desktop is running (search for Docker Desktop and click to start the application).
 2. Download this [repository as zip](https://github.com/laiskaSiili/geoStuffContainerized/archive/refs/heads/main.zip) and unzip it.
 We really are only interested in a single file: _geostuff.dockerfile_
 > _Good to know_: If you are versed in git, you can of course just clone the repository.